 Lifespace provides multiple services to Newcastle Place, including accounting, compliance construction management, corporate governance, financing, human resources, information technology, insurance, legal, management, marketing, risk management, and treasury.
 Lifespace allocates home office expenses to all communities it operates.
-Newcastle Place's portion of the home office allocation was \$482 for the six month period ended December 31, 2021 of which \$160 was paid (Note 6).
+Newcastle Place's portion of the home office allocation was \$996 and \$482, \$398 and \$160 of which was paid, for the year ended December 31, 2022 and the six-month period ended December 31, 2021, respectively.
+Newcastle Place owed Lifespace \$4,783 and 3,587 at December 31, 2022 and the six-month period ended December 31, 2021, respectively, for services provided and advances received.